abeschneider/stem/README.md

 The design of *STEM* is to provide a fast and flexible library.
 Rather than focus on a creating large framework with a million features, the goal is to provide the tools necessary to create those frameworks.
 Much of the code was inspired by Numpy, Theano, and Torch.

 ### Tensors
-A `Tensor` in STEM is defined as a set of methods that operator on a `StorageView`, where the `StorageView` is defined as a window into a given `Storage`.
-The flexibility in STEM comes from the fact that `Storage` is a generic parameter to the `Tensor` class.
-This allows new types of `Storage` to be defined (e.g. BLAS, GPU, etc.) while still maintaining the same interface by allowing how the data is stored as well as providing a mechanism for dispatching to different methods based on each `Storage` type (e.g. `CBlasStorage` will cause CBlas methods to be called on the `Tensor` operations).
+A `Tensor` is defined as a `Storage` tied together with a `StorageView`.The flexibility in STEM comes from the fact that `Storage` is a generic parameter to the `Tensor` class.
+This allows new types of Storage to be defined (e.g. BLAS, GPU, etc.) while still maintaining the same interface by allowing how the data is stored as well as providing a mechanism for dispatching to different methods based on each Storage type (e.g. `CBlasStorage` will cause CBlas methods to be called on the `Tensor` operations).

 ### Vectors and Matrices

 STEM defines the following types:

-* Vector
+* `Vector`
-* RowVector
+* `RowVector`
-* ColumnVector
+* `ColumnVector`
-* Matrix
+* `Matrix`

 Each type is a subclass of `Tensor`, and provide: